Junior consultancy opportunity at ILGA World:

 All candidates should also

-- be well organised, motivated, and able to work remotely;
+- be creative, well-organised, motivated, extremely attentive to detail, and able to work remotely

 - have a good internet connection while participating in the International Junior Professionals Programme